 Empire Theatres Company

-The Empire Theatres Company (known as Empire Theatres S. A. Limited – managed by Edgar Hyman).
+Empire Theatres Company (also referred to as Empire Theatres S. A. Limited in some sources) refers to one or two companies run by Edgar Hyman.

-In July 1894, the Empire Theatres Company entered into a lease of the Globe Theatre in Johannesburg, which was renamed the Empire Palace of Varieties and was formally opened on 1 December 1894, with a programme of famous British variety artists, including W. C. Fields, Marie Lloyd, and Kate Harvey.
-Its bar also became an informal stock exchange.
+In July 1894, the Edgar Hyman and George Alexander founded the Empire Theatres Company and entered into a lease of the Globe Theatre in Johannesburg, which was renamed the Empire Palace of Varieties and was formally opened on 1 December 1894, with a programme of famous British variety artists, including W. C. Fields, Marie Lloyd, and Kate Harvey.
+In the same year, the company also took over the lease for the Gaiety Theatre in Johannesburg.
+In 1895, they acquired Searelle's Theatre Royal, renaming it Royal Theatre of Varieties.

 For more information, see African Theatres Trust Ltd.